davidgiven/cowgol/README.md

 Apart from actual bugs, there are some unimplemented parts of the language.

-  - no forward declarations of subroutines yet; the compiler doesn't use them.
-    (I know how this will work, I just haven't done it.)

-  - no seperate compilation yet. cowlink supports it, but cowcom can't define external subroutines.
-This is dependent on the forward declaration support above.
+  - no seperate compilation yet. cowlink supports it, and cowcom can define external subroutines, but it just can't import them yet --- it's one of the next things to do on my list.

   - no subroutine pointers.
 This one's tricky; because subroutines can be nested it's important to be sure that a subroutine can only be called if the outer scopes still exist.
-Ada has a trick for this, but it would require quite a lot of compiler work and it's too big as it is.
+I have a potential solution which I'm working on.

   - no `null`.
 This one's semantic, but right now you have to cast `0` to pointer types to use `null`.
 (I _do_ know about languages which don't have